RaulCEN/points-assignment/README.md

 ## Setup

-- Create an `.env` file in the root of the project folling the `.env-example` as file example
+- Create an `.env` file in the root of the project folling the `.env-example` as file example.
+- Install app dependencies with `npm install`.
 - Run `npm start` to run the project on dev mode.